DHTMLX/docs-suite/docs/grid/configuration.md

 ### Adding sub-rows

 In order to enable the row expander feature, you should use the [`subRow`](grid/api/grid_subrow_config.md) configuration option.
 It defines the content of sub-rows for each row of the Grid.
-The `subRow` property is a callback function which is called with the row object as a parameter and returns an HTML string or the constructor of a subGrid (or any other nested Suite component).
+The `subRow` property is a callback function which is called with the row object as a parameter and should return an HTML string or the constructor of a Suite component (Grid, Chart, Form, DataView, etc.).

 :::note
 Note that when the `subRow` config is used, Grid doesn't support the [TreeGrid mode](grid/treegrid_mode.md) and the [data grouping](grid/usage.md#grouping-data) functionality.